 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 On the sandy bottom of the sea floor in Molinere Bay lies a mystery.
 During our Grenada scuba diving adventure, we headed out to see what lurks beneath the surface.
-To our delight, we discovered the playful and whimsical Grenada underwater sculpture park.
+To our delight, we discovered the playful and whimsical Grenada Underwater Sculpture Park.

 Water activities such as scuba diving and snorkeling can sometimes be hard on oceanic reefs.
 Careless snorkelers can crash into coral reefs, permanently damaging them.
-A scuba diver can drag their octopus or air gauge and hurt the delicate sea life.
-Beyond man-made actions, reefs can also be irreparably damaged by hurricanes, such as what happened in Grenada in both 2004 and again in 2005.
+A scuba diver can drag their back-up oxygen source (called an octopus) or air gauge, which can hurt sea life or permanently damage delicate reefs.
+The kick of fins from either divers or snorkelers can smash fragile coral.

-In 2006, British artist Jason deCaires Taylor started building the Grenada Underwater Sculpture Park.
+In 2006, British artist Jason deCaires Taylor started building these underwater statues on the ocean floor.
 Overseen by the non-profit, volunteer-based organization, The Grenada Underwater Sculpture Management Inc., this group acts in concert with the local government to develop and maintain the world’s first underwater sculpture gallery.
 It’s a brilliant idea!

 We really didn’t know what to expect of the Jason deCaires Taylor’s underwater sculptures in Molinere Bay, but we were pleasantly surprised.
 The sculptures really are amazing to look at.

-Christ of the Deep was actually created by Troy Lewis (not Taylor) and installed with funding the Grenada Tourism Authority.
-It commemorated the 50th anniversary of the sinking of the Bianca C. The wreck of the Bianca C is a popular scuba dive site in Grenada.
+Christ of the Deep was actually created by Troy Lewis (not Taylor) and installed with funding from the local tourism authority.
+It commemorated the 50th anniversary of the sinking of the Bianca C. The wreck of the Bianca C is also a popular scuba dive site in Grenada.

-The second and most iconic sculpture is The Vicissitudes – a group of 26 children (modeled after local citizens in Grenada) holding hands in a circle.
+The second and most iconic sculpture is The Vicissitudes – a group of 26 children (modeled after local citizens on the island) holding hands in a circle.
 There have been many interpretations of the work – from the circle of life to representations of slaves who were thrown off ships hundreds of years ago.
 Jason deCaires Taylor’s true intent is the great mystery of the deep in Grenada.

 Before visiting Grenada, we’d discussed what it would be like to dive on an artificial structure (like the sculptures) instead of a reef or a wreck.
 We were pleasantly surprised!
-Scuba diving at the Grenada Underwater Sculpture Park was a lot of fun.